qsctr/coq-synth/README.md

 ## Run

+The Coq module being loaded should be compiled first.

 Terms are printed as they are synthesized.
 If neither `--num-terms` nor `--max-depth` is specified then the program will run forever.

 ```shell